 Each area has foundational work we recommend for every business and more complex work depending on your niche, geography and competitiveness.

 For a web page to appear in search results the search engines must be able to crawl it and index it.
-It also must be secure and provide a good experience for the browsers
+It also must be secure and provide a good experience for the browsers.
+We recommend reviewing the following areas and making necessary adjustments.

 - Solid page load speed